 Eliminating bias will help your team connect with new groups.
 This can broaden your reach and improve outcomes for your programs.
 The most successful nonprofits are built upon strong relationships centered on trust.
 Prejudice will only undercut your efforts to create these bonds.

-5 types of bias
+5 types of bias in decision making

 Cognitive bias comes in many forms.
 Here are a few that may affect your organization.